Pediatric Behavioral Therapy: Advantages and Disadvantages Of Behavioral Therapy

 What children would benefit from behavioral therapy?

 Children from age three can visit a behavioral therapist.
-Behavioral therapy has proven to help kids and adults manage symptoms like stress, anxiety, and any other related to mental health conditions.
-Additionally, children benefit in the long term as they can apply the techniques any time they need to cope with negative emotions.
+Behavioral therapy, including cognitive behavioral play therapy, has proven to help kids and adults manage symptoms like stress, anxiety, attention deficit hyperactivity disorder (ADHD), and other related mental health disorders.
+Additionally, children benefit long-term as they can apply the techniques whenever they need to cope with negative emotions, reinforcing desirable behaviors and modifying undesirable ones.

 Day-to-day benefits of behavioral therapy for children: